-The Robert F. Kidd Library offers students, faculty and staff access to a broad range of information resources supporting research and the curriculum.
-The library collections include print, microforms, audiovisual, mixed media and electronic resources.
+The Robert F. Kidd Library offers students, faculty, staff and community patrons access to a broad range of information resources supporting research and the curriculum.
+Library collections include print, microforms, audiovisuals, mixed media and electronic resources.
 Librarians and trained support staff assist students with library assignments and research needs.

-From the Glenville State College website, one can locate materials in the library's online catalog, enter ERes (electronic reserves for class materials/articles) and access a wide variety of databases relevant to student needs.
-The electronic databases provide information from thousands of journals and newspapers, many specialized information resources, practice tests in relevant areas of education and life, plus full text online use to over 28,000 netLibrary ebooks.
-All electronic materials may be accessed on or off campus through an Internet connection and the student's ten-digit GSC ID number.
+The college or the library's website can be used to locate materials in the library's online catalog (MARLO), enter ERes (electronic reserves for class materials/articles) and access a wide variety of databases relevant to student needs.
+The electronic databases provide information from thousands of journals and newspapers, specialized information resources, over 29,800 e-books plus practice tests in relevant areas of education and life.
+Overdrive provides downloadable audio and e-book check-outs.
+Electronic materials may be accessed on or off campus.